As seen in Guitar Girl Magazine, Issue 8

-Ndegeocello is a bassist full of groove, funk, and the envied ability to convey soul through her fingertips and onto the fret board.
-Alongside her lengthy career representing genres such as rock, pop, jazz, funk, and hip-hop, Ndegeocello may be commercially best known for her surprising connection to John Mellancamp.
-Ndegeocello wrote the bass line for “Wild Night,” a celebrated Mellancamp tune, awarding her with deserved notoriety.
+Ndegeocello is a bassist full of groove, funk, and the envied ability to convey soul through her fingertips and onto the fretboard.
+Alongside her lengthy career representing genres such as rock, pop, jazz, funk, and hip-hop, Ndegeocello may be commercially best known for her surprising connection to John Mellencamp.
+Ndegeocello wrote the bass line for “Wild Night,” a celebrated Mellencamp tune, awarding her with deserved notoriety.

 GAIL ANN DORSEY

 Multi-instrumentalist Dorsey may be best known for her unshakeable bass skills and reputation.
 Dorsey has had a long career as a session musician and from 1995 to 2016, played with David Bowie’s band, again highlighting her outstanding skillset and adding to an already impressive resume.
 Dorsey was so well regarded by Bowie that she even filled in for Freddie Mercury during a performance of “Under Pressure.”